-Finance (2) Mould on MD/o field Llaurana Tawkat M/b at Finance (3) Would an MD's fiscal How are To what What 1 position be municipal degree are expectations improved/sustained? revenues municipal exist related collected and revenues to regional distributed? used at the revenue local level? sharing Regional and/or cost level? sharing?
-2 Governance Would MD residents How are Does one of How is Is regional To what and maintain a decisions either local governance collaboration extent are accountability significant voice on made at the or regional structured? formalized? citizens (5) both local and local level? priorities What roles do Voluntary? involved in regional decisions?
-Regional take elected/ Issue-specific? local/regional level? precedence? appointed decision- officials play? making 1 processes?
-3 Service Would the range and Are residents Are services Are there Are service delivery (4) quality of services in generally delivered challenges in delivery MD be satisfied with efficiently? delivering responsibilities sustained/improved? how services services in contracted out ••• are certain areas? to the private delivered?
-Are some sector, or services delivered by delivered municipal (or more regional) effectively employees? than others?
-4 Administration Would the cost and How are How do Are regional (3) capacity of plans related municipal (or projects ., professional to asset regional) undertaken management be management, staff balance by municipal better? service local and staff? delivery, etc. regional executed? priorities?
-5 Local identity Would local Are residents To what To what Are residents (4) community identity satisfied that extent are extent do more concerned 1 N 4 be preserved? their needs municipal residents feel with access to se preserveu: are being councils a sense of elected officials addressed? involved in pride in their or with efficient auui esseu ! regional community? provision of community: services? decision- SEIVILES! making?
+Finance (3) Would an MD's fiscal How are To what What

+1 i manec (3) position be municipal degree are expectations

+- improved/sustained? revenues municipal exist related

+iiiipioveu/sustailieu: collected and •

+revenues to regional

+distributed? used at the revenue

+local level? sharing

+Regional and/or cost

+level? sharing?

+2 Governance Would MD residents How are Does one of How is Is regional To what

+and maintain a decisions either local governance collaboration extent are

+accountability significant voice on made at the or regional structured? formalized? citizens

+(5) both local and local level? priorities What roles do Voluntary? involved in

+regional decisions?
+Regional take elected/ Issue-specific? local/regional

+level? precedence? appointed decision-

+officials play? making

+processes?

+3 Service Would the range and Are residents Are services Are there Are service

+delivery (4) quality of services in generally delivered challenges in delivery

+, , , MD be satisfied with efficiently? delivering responsibilities

+sustained/improved? how services , , , , , services in contracted out

+, ,,, are certain areas? to the private

+delivered?
+Are some sector, or

+aciiverea. services delivered by

+delivered municipal (or

+more regional)

+effectively employees?

+than others? employees:

+4 Administration Would the cost and How are How do Are regional

+• (3) capacity of plans related municipal (or projects

+(3) professional to asset regional) undertaken

+management be staff balance

+better? management, service local and by municipal

+better: staff?

+delivery, etc. regional

+executed? priorities?

+5 • Would local Are residents To what To what Are residents

+(4) community identity satisfied that extent are extent do more concerned

+be preserved? their needs municipal residents feel with access to

+are being councils a sense of elected officials

+addressed? involved in pride in their or with efficient

+regional community? provision of

+decision- services?

+making?

 6 Rural and Would the interests Does the Is regional Are service Do rural areas

-Ũ urban of MD residents be governance collaboration delivery receive
+urban of MD residents be governance collaboration delivery receive

 collaboration protected? model serve required? methods proportional

-(4) protected. the needs of Encouraged? equally political
+(4) the needs of Encouraged? equally political

-(-) urban and Discouraged? effective in representation?
+urban and Discouraged? effective in representation?

 rural Impossible? both urban Is this fair?

-municipalities inpossible: and rural
+municipalities · and rural

 equally areas?

-effectively? areas:
+effectively?

 If it better

 serves one

 type of

 municipality,

+why?

-- F amma ti any (2) How difficult would why?
-What Is formation a
+7 Formation (3) How difficult would What is the What Is formation a

-7 Formation (3) What is the

 implementation be? process to role/input do local decision

 form and citizens have or dictated by

 dissolve? in formation other levels

 or of

 dissolution? government?

 8 Broad/External Are 'regional' Does the Are existing Are regions Does the model Does the

 Impacts (6) economic and model allow local on the encourage model allow

 service issues more for a government geographic centralization for 'remnant

 likely to be municipal structures periphery of within a regions' -

 adequately unit to be impacted? the municipal municipal unit? areas that are

 addressed? formed that unit less likely excluded from

 excludes to be the municipal

 certain involved in unit and

 geographical decision- struggle to

 or service making? remain viable

 delivery Receive as a result?

 areas? economic

 benefits?